Misfolded Proteins In The Brain Could Be A Case For Alzheimer's.

-It’s amazing how such a small molecule, practically invisible to the naked eye, can cause so many cognitive issues.
+Small protein molecules, practically invisible to the naked eye, could cause so many cognitive issues indeed.

 There are so many different types of proteins in the body.
 In fact, it is estimated that the human body contains 80,000–400,000 different types of proteins, and these proteins are present for different purposes in the body.